alexandair/entra-powershell-docs/docs/conceptual/installation.md

 ## Troubleshoot installation issues

 - `Install-Module: A parameter can't be found that matches parameter name AllowPrerelease.` - means you're using an older version of Install-Module.
-To upgrade, follow this [Upgrade guide][upgrade-install-module-version].
+To upgrade, follow see [guide](troubleshooting.md#installation-issues).
 This applies to Windows platform only.
 - `Dependent module '<module-name>' isn't installed on this computer.
 To use the current module 'Microsoft.Graph.Entra', ensure that its dependent module '<module-name>' is installed.` - means that Microsoft Entra PowerShell dependencies aren't installed.
 To install, use [this script](#install-dependencies).

 For solutions to other common installation and other general issues, see [Troubleshoot module installation problems][troubleshooting-guide].